kusimo/quick-download-button/README.md

 # Basic Usage
 ## Gutenberg Block
-Open the post you want to add download link to, click on add block icon (+).
-Under Media, click on Download Button icon.
-Click on the button to change the title, click on download icon next to the button to upload a file for download.
+1. Open the post you want to add a download link to, click on add block icon (+).
+2. Under Media, click on the Download Button icon.
+3. Click on the button to change the title, click on the download icon next to the button to upload a file for download.
+4. Enter a suitable title in the text box, the default title is download.
+All done!

 ## Shortcode
 Open the post or page you want to add download button to, paste the shortcode example below